FAQ ON TAXONOMY

 Enabling activities: Activities that enable other activities to make a substantial contribution to one or more of the six environmental objectives.

 Why is Taxonomy needed?

-Who did initiate it?
+Who initiated it?

 Is it only European?

-What Taxonomy is and is not?
+What is EU Taxonomy and what is it not?

 A list of economic activities and relevant criteria.

-Dynamic, responsive to changes in science, technology and data.
+Dynamically responsive to changes in science, technology and data.

 A rating of good or bad companies.

 A tool for judging the financial performance of an investment, as it only helps evaluate environmental performance.